telerik/ajax-docs/controls/grid/performance/optimizing-viewstate-usage.md

 * Filter expressions(but not the filter value in the input control)

-* Current page index and the page size
+* Current page index and the page size.
+Keep in mind that in a custom paging scenario page index and page size are available only in the PreRender event.

 **RadGrid** does NOT manage the state for the following features when its **EnableViewState** property is set to **false**: